Gå til hovedinnhold

 Jotron AS

 Jotron AS was founded in 1967 and has direct responsibility for research and development (R&D), logistics management, production, sales and service on both product groups.
-Jotron AS is certified in accordance with ISO 9001:2015, ISO 14001:2015, ISO 27001:2017 and ISO 45001:2018.
+Jotron AS is certified in accordance with ISO 9001:2015, ISO 14001:2023, ISO 27001:2023 and ISO 45001:2018.

 Jotron SKIPPER AS

-Jotron SKIPPER AS (former SKIPPER Electronics AS) was founded in 1984 and merged with Jotron AS in 2023.
-Jotron SKIPPER AS develops and sells maritime navigation equipment and is certified in accordance with ISO 9001:2015.
+Jotron SKIPPER AS (former SKIPPER Electronics AS) was founded in 1984 and became a part of the Jotron group in 2023.
+Jotron SKIPPER AS develops and sells maritime navigation equipment and is certified in accordance with ISO 9001:2015, ISO 14001:2023, ISO 27001:2023 and ISO 45001:2018.

 UAB Jotron